-- Ascencia's Homeless Services Liaison position serves as Ascencia's liaison to local government, business and other stakeholders on matters related to homelessness in Burbank and the east San Fernando Valley.
+- Winter Shelter programs in Northeast Los Angeles (35 beds).
+This program, which began in 2015-16, was renewed at the request of the City of Los Angeles and the Los Angeles Homeless Services Authority.
+179 individuals were served between December 1, 2017 and March 14, 2018. - Ascencia's Homeless Services Liaison position serves as Ascencia's liaison to local government, business and other stakeholders on matters related to homelessness in Burbank and the east San Fernando Valley.
 This includes representing Ascencia in planning initiatives in the Cities of Los Angeles, Glendale and Burbank, the County of Los Angeles, and the multi-agency planning underway related to the Los Angeles River.
 When not in the field, Ascencia's Homeless Services Liaison is co-located at the City of Burbank Community Development Department.
 The position is responsible for being the point of contact on all homeless-related matters for the City of Burbank and coordinates closely with Ascencia's street outreach team. - The City of West Hollywood contracts with Ascencia to provide a street outreach team, case management, and reserves ten of emergency housing beds for West Hollywood referrals.
-Both of these contracts will be renewed with enhancements beyond FY 2018-19. - Since FY 2017-18 Ascencia has been expanding services by contracting with the Department of Health Services to provide intensive supportive services to 20 clients (20 per caseload) placed in permanent supportive housing through Housing for Health.
-The program expanded to five caseloads, serving 100 clients in 2018-19.
+Both of these contracts should be renewed for FY 2018-19 which will be year three of this partnership. - In FY 2017-18 Ascencia expanded services by contracting with the Department of Health Services to provide intensive supportive services to 20 clients placed in permanent supportive housing through Housing for Health.
+The program will expand in 2018-19.